Minor Quantum Science and Quantum Information

 Participation in the QSQI minor is open to students from BSc programmes of (Applied) Physics, Electrical Engineering, (Applied) Mathematics, and Computer Science at Delft University of Technology and other universities.

-This requires your full commitment.
-It should be completed within one academic year.
+This requires your full commitment: we expect you to complete the minor within one academic year.

 This minor is challenging and is only intended for students with a strong background in calculus and linear algebra.
 We strongly advise against taking it if your average mark for the calculus and algebra courses in your programme is not well above 7.